 How kuli-kuli is sold in the market

 The next downside in Kuli-kuli business is poor packaging and branding.
-Poor packaging and branding has always been an issue in local foods and drinks businesses in west Africa.
-Most of the kuli-kuli in the market are sold without any form of packaging.
+Poor packaging and branding have always been an issue in local foods and drinks businesses in West Africa.
+Most of the kuli-kuli in the market are sold without any form of packaging or branding.
 They are exposed to air and everything around.
 With a huge market opportunity of about 243 million potential customers, anyone would expect more investment in this snack.

 How kuli-kuli should be sold

 In my opinion, first, Kuli-kuli should not be produced as a by-product of oil but instead should be the main product of the production process.
-Kuli-kuli should be made to look like biscuit.
+Kuli-kuli should be made to look like a biscuit.
 It should be neatly and finely shaped (flat and round).
-It should be flavored and sweetened.
-Kuli-kuli should be packaged in small, shiny and colorful sachets just like biscuits.
+It should be flavoured and sweetened.
+Kuli-kuli should be packaged in small, shiny and colourful sachets just like biscuits.
 It should be sold also in small packs for affordability.
-I believe any entrepreneur with a sound business model and kuli-kuli product with these improvements can dominate West African market .
+I believe any entrepreneur with a sound business model and kuli-kuli product with these improvements can dominate the West African market.